yeeecheng/SafePlace-GDSC-Solution-Challenge-2022/README.md

 ## Notice...

-##### 1. Please ensure that the network connection and GPS are continuously turned on during use
+##### 1. Please ensure that the network connection and GPS are turned on during using it
    * ##### Internet and GPS are required as our project will send requests to Google API to get information .

 ##### 2. Please use SafePlace in Taiwan .